yellowwoods12/Movie-Theatre-System/README.md

 **Note: I have written tests for each end-point which I tested using Postman only.
 The test conditions and results are visible in the screenshots present in tests directory.**

-**Kindly note that while my repo was public on github this user https://github.com/MrRobot2001/Movie-Theatre-System forked my assessment code and might use it as another submission while it has originally been written by me.**